How to Use English Idioms | Weather Idioms ☀️🌧⚡️🌤

-So did you recognize any of those idioms?
+So did you recognise any of those idioms?
 Perhaps you’ve heard of a few of them before, but I hope that you learned a few new ones as well.

 If you want to keep practicing English idioms then check out this playlist up here and of course, if you love this lesson please share it with your friends and family!
 I would love to meet them as well!

 Make sure they subscribe to my channel by clicking this red button here and of course, if you would like to keep watching more video lessons then check out this one for pronunciation.
 This one for imitation where you can imitate a native English speaker.